Tortious Conduct: Behaviour That Is Negligently, Intentionally, or Recklessly Wrongful | DK Legal Practice

 Various Tort Disputes

-Most people will have a vague understanding of various tort law issues despite lacking knowledge of the actual definition of tort law.
-The word tort, while funny sounding, is actually a word derived from the Latin word tortum which, loosely translated, means wrongdoing.
-In the realm of law, tort is a civil law matter other than breach of contract, or breach of fiduciary duty, and involves the right to sue for compensation, among other things.
-It is generally believed that the first use of the word tort within a legal proceeding was within the case of Boulston v.
+Tort is a word derived from the Latin word tortum and is loosely meaning wrong or wrongful.
+In law, tort falls into the area of civil law other than breach of contract or breach of fiduciary duty, involving rights of action (the right to sue) for a remedy such as compensation for harm caused by the tort.
+The first known use of the word tort within a legal proceeding was in the case of Boulston v.
 Hardy, (1597), 77 E.R.
-216, during the time when Galileo was still alive.
+216.

 Common Issues Include: